Mathew-Wang/LEGEND-remage-Simulation-Environment-Setup-Guide-macOS/README.md

 ## Building Environment
 Now you already know what *remage* is for!
 So it's time to build a cozy house for this genie to perform her magic.
 YOUR BEAUTIFUL MacOS LAPTOP is the cozy house, and for every project you work on, you need to create a "room" (i.e. folder) for it.
 Of course, you have to install corresponding packages for each room you create.

+Before we really create a room/folder, we need to make sure our house is settled, otherwise we won't be able to install packages in the rooms (You will understand why later).
+Please follow the steps below carefully,

 ###